ruslanmv/ruslanmv.github.io/_posts/2022-02-25-Anomaly-Detector-with-Vertex-AutoML-Vision.md

 ---

 Hello everyone, today in this blog post I will discuss how to develop a  Detector of damaged car parts.
-I want to to train a model to classify images of damaged car part.
+I want to to train a model to classify images of damaged car parts.
 For the labeling issue we  won’t need to label images because a labeled dataset in a CSV will be provided.
 For this project, our model will learn to classify five different damaged car parts: **bumper**, **engine compartment**, **hood**, **lateral**, and **windshield**.

 ## Introduction.